Mathias Woo

-Mathias Woo Yan Wai (Chinese: 胡恩威; born 1968) joined the arts collective Zuni Icosahedron in 1988 and is now the Executive Director cum Co-Artistic Director of the group.
-Woo is renowned for his creative career in multimedia theatre as a scriptwriter, director, designer, producer as well as curator with a portfolio of more than 70 original theatre works, which are best known for their unique rendering of space and technology.
+Mathias Woo Yan Wai (Chinese: 胡恩威; born 1968) studied architecture at The University of Hong Kong and Architectural Association, London.
+He engages in theatre and multimedia creative works, architectural designs, and scriptwriting for both theatre and movies.

+Woo as the co-artistic Director cum Executive Director of Zuni Icosahedron, he leads a career as a scriptwriter, director, producer as well as curator.
+His works con-struct aesthetics in theatre through strong visual images and have toured in cities around the world such as Beijing, Nanjing, Shanghai, Hangzhou, Tokyo, Singapore, Taipei, Berlin, Brussels, Krakow, Milan.
+Woo's theatre works explore subjects as wide range as literature, history, current political affairs, architecture, and religion.

 Biography

-Woo was born in Hong Kong.
-He studied architecture at The University of Hong Kong and Architectural Association, London.
-He engages in theatre and multimedia creative works, architectural designs, and scriptwriting for both theatre and movies, and is well-versed in cultural policies and arts education.

 Since the 1980s, he has been actively involving in the areas of politics, cultural policy, urban planning and social development research and public debate.
 In 1996, Woo founded the Hong Kong Development and Strategic Research Centre (HKDSRC), and is also the chairperson of the organization.
 Over the past years, He has initiated a series of studies on arts and cultural policies, including both the 1991 & 1993 edition of "In Search of Cultural Policy", "In Search of Film Policy 97" and "In Search of Information Policy 97".

 Woo has been writing regularly for newspapers and magazines on architecture, arts, culture, and the media since the 1990s.
-His writings could be seen in publications like Yazhou Zhoukan, HK Economic Times, Ming Pao and CUP Magazine.
+His writings could be seen in publications like Yazhou Zhoukan, HK Economic Times, Ming Pao, South China Morning Post and CUP Magazine.